 We all have been there as the junior developer on the first job.
 The getting used to the office, trying to fit in and not mess things up while absorbing everything.
 This is it and we want things go well, so how can we do good?

 “I wanna learn”

-I see a lot of Juniors trying to pretend to know things and thats unattractive.
+A lot of Juniors pretend to know things and thats unattractive.
 Everybody knows you lack experience(we can tell by the way you are overly excited).
-Nobody is judging…
+Nobody is judging…relax!

 Be confident and sell yourself on the things you know(that’s why you got hired) but, also make people aware of when you need guidance as well.
 Don’t play hero and try to watch all videos you can find on youtube while trying to do something you dont know because you claimed to have done it before.